connected-web/product-monitor/README.md

 ### Using product monitor via NPM

-To use the latest realease of `product-monitor` from NPM (https://www.npmjs.com/package/product-monitor) you can create your own NodeJS project as follows
+To use the latest release of `product-monitor` from NPM (https://www.npmjs.com/package/product-monitor) you can create your own NodeJS project as follows
 1\.
 Run `npm init`
 2\.
 Run `npm install product-monitor --save`
 3\.
 Create your own server.js file: